 India is a land of Textiles.

-Participate in the process of tie-and-dye as practiced by three generations of Bandhani craftswomen; witness natural dyes extracted from vegetables and flowers; explore techniques of hand block printing; watch a silk saree being handwoven; experience Indian handicrafts at museums; visit cotton and indigo plantations and watch the crops as they are harvested; explore the process of spinning silk; get your hands on a khadi spinning wheel; feel the softness of a pashmina shawl; explore the techniques of embroidery and embellishments indigenous to various regions.
+Participate in the process of tie-and-dye as practiced by three generations of bandhani craftswomen; witness natural dyes extracted from vegetables and flowers; explore techniques of hand block printing; watch a silk sari being handwoven; experience Indian handicrafts at museums; visit cotton and indigo plantations and watch crops as they are harvested; explore the process of spinning silk; get your hands on a khadi spinning wheel; feel the softness of a pashmina shawl; explore the techniques of embroidery and embellishments indigenous to various regions.